 Accident Relief Medical Vans (classification ARMV) are diesel-powered.
 In some cases they are actually converted EMU units (e.g., old DC EMU's from the Bombay area are used as ARMV's on KR), with a diesel-generator set added.
 Usually two such EMU units are coupled together, one supplying the power and the other converted to house an emergency medical treatment facility, where the diesel-generator supplies power for air-conditiioning, etc. The hospital units have emergency medical equipment and surgical facilities.
 Usually, they also have accommodation (hospital beds) for up to 12 patients on board.
 ICF usually refers to these coupled units as ARTV (below).
 Max. speed 95km/h.

 Accident Relief Tool Vans (classification ARTV) are usually coupled in pairs, one as a hospital coach (see above, ARMV), and another coach with re-railing and metal working equipment and other tools.
 (The combination is therefore usually denoted 'ARMV/ART'.)
 They usually have two underslung diesel engines of about 350hp (total 700hp) with a hydraulic transmission (Kirloskar Pneumatics, under licence from Voith).
-Some ARTVs belonging to Chennai Central seem to operate [10/03] with three cars, the third one being similar to an OHE wiring car, but its purpose is not clear.
+In October 2013, some ARTVs belonging to Chennai Central were seen to operate with three cars, the third one being similar to an OHE wiring car, but its purpose is not clear.
 Max. speed 95km/h.